 Whilst our programme trains you to become a General Primary Practitioner, we also offer specialisms.
-Our specialisms include, Early Years (PGCE with QTS), English and the Performing Arts, Foreign Languages, Geography and History, Mathematics (specialism NOT specialist), Physical Education, Science and Art and Design.
+Our specialisms include, Early Years (PGCE with QTS), English and the Performing Arts, Geography and History, Mathematics (specialism NOT specialist), Physical Education, Science and Art and Design.

 Our mathematics specialism focuses on developing your understanding of how best to sequence the development of mathematical concepts.
 You will be encouraged to consider how to harness children’s curiosity about numbers, shapes and patterns.
 You will reflect on the significance of empowering your learners to reason and justify their solutions to mathematical dilemmas.
 Developing children’s capabilities so that they can use and apply their mathematical reasoning skills is a key aspect of primary education.
 Through practice-based sessions that carefully consider both pedagogy and curriculum content, we will inspire you to think about the significance of mathematics in the primary phase.

 We will enable you to think carefully about mastery, progression, assessment and curriculum organisation.
 You will benefit from the expertise of practitioners currently working in our partnership schools.